VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/How to Reference a Class Library in .NET Aspire.md

 ## Summary

-- Add a project reference to your library in the consuming project, and set `<IsAspireProjectResource>false</IsAspireProjectResource>`.
+- Add a project reference to your library in the consuming project, and set `IsAspireProjectResource` to false.
 - The library will be available for code reuse, but not built or deployed as a separate service or resource.

 This approach keeps your Aspire solution clean and focused, while allowing you to share code across projects without unnecessary deployment.